On the Completeness and Complexity of the Lifted Dynamic Junction Tree Algorithm: Complexity

 The average case for \ac{ldjt} is that for each time step \ac{ldjt} answers a constant number of \emph{hindsight} and \emph{prediction} queries.
-Assume for each time step, \ac{ldjt} has a query for $t-10$ and $t+15$.
-Then, \ac{ldjt} needs to perform $25$ message passes to answer all queries for one time step.
-Therefore, \ac{ldjt} passes messages $25 \cdot T$ times.
-In general, \emph{prediction} and \emph{hindsight} queries are often close to the current time step and $T$ can be huge.
+Assume one defines a set of queries that is answered for each time step.
+Such a set could for example include queries for $t-10$ and $t+15$.
+From this set, \ac{ldjt} can identify the maximum lag $k$, which is in this case $15$.
+Overall in this example, \ac{ldjt} needs to perform $25$ message passes to answer all queries for one time step.
+Therefore, as an upper bound \ac{ldjt} passes messages $2 \cdot k \cdot T$ times.
+In general, \emph{prediction} and \emph{hindsight} queries are often close to the current time step and $T$ can be huge ($k << T$).
+Hence, we also have a look at the average case for \ac{ldjt}.

 Under the presence of \emph{prediction} and \emph{hindsight} queries, \ac{ldjt} does not always need to calculate $2 \cdot (n_J -1)$ messages for each \ac{fojt}.
 In case \ac{ldjt} has no query for time step $t$, but only needs $J_t$ to calculate an $\alpha$ or $\beta$ message, then calculating $(n_J -1)$ messages suffice for $J_t$.
-By selecting the \emph{out-cluster} for a \emph{prediction} queries and respectively the \emph{in-cluster} for a \emph{hindsight} queries as root, then all required messages are present at the \emph{out-cluster} or the \emph{in-cluster} to calculate an $\alpha$ or $\beta$ message.
-Hence, an efficient query answering plan can reduce the complexity of message passing with constant factors.
+By selecting the \emph{out-cluster} for a \emph{prediction} queries and respectively the \emph{in-cluster} for a \emph{hindsight} queries as root, then all required messages are present to calculate an $\alpha$ or $\beta$ message.
+Hence, an efficient query answering plan reduces the complexity of message passing with constant factors.

 The last step is \emph{query answering}, which consists of finding a parcluster and answering a query on an assembled submodel.
-For query answering, we combine all queries in one set instead of having a set of queries for each time step.
+For query answering, we combine all queries for all time steps in one set.

 \begin{lemma} The complexity of answering a set of queries $\{Q_k\}_{k=1}^m$ is